-With Marketing Channels you can discover the sources that generate traffic to any website.
-Using this data you can quickly reveal a site's desktop and mobile traffic acquisition strategy and find new and proven ways to grow your business.
+Discover traffic channels sending traffic to any website.
+Reveal a site's traffic acquisition strategy and find ways to grow your business.

-Traffic sent from users that directly entered a URL into a browser, saved bookmarks or any links from outside the browser (such as on Microsoft Word).
+Direct: Traffic sent from users that entered a URL into a browser, used saved bookmarks, or clicked a direct link from outside the browser (such as on Microsoft Word or an app).

-Direct traffic will often come from people with an awareness of, or affinity for, a given site.
-Thus, visitors from Direct are likely to be amongst some of the website's most loyal and engaged users.
-Use this metric to assess a website’s brand strength (awareness and demand).
+Direct traffic often comes from visitors with an awareness of, or affinity for a given site.
+Thus, visitors from direct channels are likely to be among the website's most loyal and engaged users.
+Use this metric to assess a website’s brand strength, both awareness and demand.

 A website that receives a large amount of traffic from email is likely to have a large loyal customer base that engages via an owned mailing list.

-Traffic sent from social media sites such as Facebook or Reddit (organic and paid).
-Including direct media buying from Facebook*.
+Social: Traffic sent from social media sites such as Facebook or Reddit (organic and paid), including direct media buying from Facebook.